threefoldtecharchive/jumpscaleX_core/docs/packages/package_manager_actor.md

 )
 ```

-when reload == False, which is recommended then the actor packagemanager will not reload the package if already there.
+when reload is False, which is recommended then the actor packagemanager will not reload the package if already there.